Azure/bicep-reps/active/0000-custom-validation-decorators.md

 ### Server side changes

-ARM will add a new constraint named `userDefinedConstraint` whose value is an object with three properties:
+ARM will add a new constraint named `userDefinedConstraints` whose value is an array of objects with three properties:
 1. *namespace* -  the function namespace (**required**)
 2. *name* - the function within the specified namespace (**required**)
 3. *additionalArguments* - an array of additional arguments to pass to the specified function